Quick answer

 Heater guide →6.
 Look for leaks

-Check around hoses, radiator, expansion tank, water pump and under the car.
+Check hoses, radiator, expansion tank, thermostat housing, water pump area and underneath the car.

 When to stop driving